-The Department of Medicine at Mayo Clinic in Rochester is the largest department of medicine in the world with over 600 faculty engaged in patient care and research in all areas of internal medicine both generally and within the subspecialties.
+The Department of Internal Medicine at Mayo Clinic's campus in Rochester, Minnesota, is the largest department of medicine in the world.
+Approximately 600 faculty members in 13 divisions are engaged in patient care and research in all areas of internal medicine, both generally and within the subspecialties.

-Advisers and Mentors
+Advisers and mentors